Communication-Efficient Federated Learning via Optimal Client Sampling: Background and Related Work

 \subsection{Communication reduction strategies}

 Highly relevant to our problem is the line of research on distributed estimation under communication constraints (see, e.g., \cite{boyd2011distributed,duchi2011dual,balcan2012distributed,zhang2013communication} and the references therein).
-Recently, work in \cite{zhang2013information, braverman2016communication, han2018geometric, acharya2018inference} provided bounds on the minimax risk, i.e., the worst-case estimation error for a distributed system operating under a constraint on the maximum number of bits that remote nodes are allowed to transmit.
-Under the same constraint, Barnes et al. \citep{barnes2019learning} leverage Fisher information to derive lower bounds on the estimation error.
+Recently, work by \citet{zhang2013information, braverman2016communication, han2018geometric, acharya2018inference} provided bounds on the minimax risk, i.e., the worst-case estimation error for a distributed system operating under a constraint on the maximum number of bits that remote nodes are allowed to transmit.
+Under the same constraint, \citet{barnes2019learning} leveraged Fisher information to derive lower bounds on the estimation error.

-In machine learning applications, including FL, schemes for reducing communication overhead typically perform compression on the client side and thus require additional computation for encoding and decoding.
-Deterministic approaches such as low rank approximation, sparsification, subsampling, and quantization \citep{konevcny2016federated, alistarh2017qsgd, horvath2019natural}, and randomized ones including random rotations and stochastic rounding \citep{suresh2017distributed} and randomized approximation \citep{konevcny2018randomized} can be used to reduce the communication while maintaining high accuracy.
+Existing schemes for reducing communication overhead in FL systems typically perform compression on the client side and thus require additional computation for encoding and decoding.
+Deterministic approaches such as low rank approximation, sparsification, subsampling, and quantization \citep{konevcny2016federated, alistarh2017qsgd, horvath2019natural}, as well as randomized approaches including random rotations and stochastic rounding \citep{suresh2017distributed} and randomized approximation \citep{konevcny2018randomized}, can be used to reduce the communication while maintaining high accuracy.
 Note that these methods may be leveraged on the server side as well \citep{caldas2018expanding}.